 No. The CLOUD Act specifically provides that agreements entered into under the Act cannot create any obligation to decrypt data, and this agreement does not impose such an obligation.

-As we have discussed previously (here and here), the CLOUD Act has two distinct components.
+As we have discussed previously (in March 2018 and April 2019), the CLOUD Act has two distinct components.
 In addition to the provisions discussed here, relating to bilateral agreements that will permit companies subject to U.S. jurisdiction to respond to other countries’ requests for data, the Act amends the Stored Communications Act to clarify that companies subject to U.S. jurisdiction served with court orders must turn over data they control regardless of where it is stored.